kirkshoop/async_scope/async-resource.md

 `close` cannot represent the resource because it cannot begin until after open has completed.

 ### The close cpo

+`close` does not perform a task, its invocation is a signal that requests that the resource safely destruct.

 `close` is used to start any operations that stop the resource and invalidate the token.
 After the `close` operation completes the `run` operation runs the destructor of the resource and completes.